Communist Party of Iran (Marxist–Leninist–Maoist): Turkey

 The CPI (MLM) believes Turkey's government is Fascist.
-Turkeys invasion of Rojava and YPG controlled territories that are majority Kurdish in Syria is seen as genocidal by the CPI (MLM).
-They believe the Turkish efforts to establish a "safe zone" on Turkeys border with Syria is an attempt to weaken Kurdish movements in Turkey as well as abroad.
+Turkey's invasion of Rojava and YPG controlled territories that are majority Kurdish in Syria is seen as genocidal by the CPI (MLM).
+They believe the Turkish efforts to establish a "safe zone" on Turkey's border with Syria is an attempt to weaken Kurdish movements in Turkey as well as abroad.

 The United States of America

 Liberal democracies such as the United States are criticized at large for their police presences, prohibition on certain forms of political thought and the domination of a capitalist elite.
 These Capitalists have turned to fascist ideas in order to preserve their position.
 These ideas include racism, prejudice towards immigrants, xenophobia, cultures of misogyny and religious dogmatism.
 These are the mechanisms of response to the problems created by the capitalist society itself.

 Internationalism

 Communist party of Iran's (Marxist, Leninist, Maoist) theory of internationalism

-The CPIs theory of internationalism is an alternative to the dominant global system of capitalism.
-Capitalisms domination is asserted to have made a "great portion of people around the world have increasingly become proletarians who in fact work 'to survive for the next day, even without having an hour to think'".
+The CPI's theory of internationalism is an alternative to the dominant global system of capitalism.
+Capitalism's domination is asserted to have made a "great portion of people around the world have increasingly become proletarians who in fact work 'to survive for the next day, even without having an hour to think'".
 In addition, the relations of production are said to produce “social faults” such as patriarchy and imperial domination of some nations by those that are more powerful.
-Capitalisms drastic and irreversible effects on the environment and the numerous wars over the drive for profit are also critiqued by the CPI (MLM).
+Capitalism's drastic and irreversible effects on the environment and the numerous wars over the drive for profit are also critiqued by the CPI (MLM).
 These myriad factors prove that much of the world would stand to benefit from a revolution that would overturn the current capitalist world order.
 CPI (MLM) aspires to be the launching point of a world revolution where the masses at large can see an alternative to the current systems of oppression.
 In order to truly lead a revolutionary movement a movement must not align itself with Imperial powers such as the United States, China, Russia and The European Union.
 Interaction with local reactionary governments (Iran, Turkey, Saudi Arabia, Israel, Syria and Iraq, etc...) is to be avoided as well.
-Interactions with outside powers disrupts the parties true goals of revolution and establishment of a communist social system.
+Interactions with outside powers disrupts the party's true goals of revolution and establishment of a communist social system.
 Imperial and reactionary states would never assist a global revolution as their interest are diametrically opposed.
 The CPI (MLM) sees the global capitalist system as dictating the policies of countries such as the United States.
 They are much more likely to support nation states as opposed to non government actors.
 The nation state fits into the system of global capitalism much easier than movements such as the CPI (MLM) or the Autonomous Administration of North and East Syria.
 The current system as well allows for the domination of some states economically by imperialist powers.
-The essential weakness that all reactionary states and imperialist have is that they are exploiters.
+The essential weakness that all reactionary states and imperialists have is that they are exploiters.